learnlatex/learnlatex.github.io/en/lesson-10.md

 The paragraph should always be started _before_ the display so do not leave a blank line before the display math environment.
-If you need several lines of mathematics, do not use consecutive display math environments (this produces inconsisitent spacing); use one of the multi-line display environments such as `align` from the `amsmath` package described later.
+If you need several lines of mathematics, do not use consecutive display math environments (this produces inconsistent spacing); use one of the multi-line display environments such as `align` from the `amsmath` package described later.